Understanding Situational Coaching

 Where To Use Situational Coaching In A Health Practice

-As a business owner this is a good model to use in your one-on-one meetings or performance reviews.
-When you sit down with your team member, explain to them how you will work with, mentor and coach them through different stages and how you will help them progress their careers through these stages.
+As a business owner, this is a good model to use in your one-on-one meetings or performance reviews.
+When you sit down with your team members, explain to them how you will work with, mentor and coach them through different stages and how you will help them progress their careers through these stages.

-It’s important to remember… If you take somebody who is a Stage 4 and hold them in a Stage 1 – they will leave.
+It’s important to remember: If you take a Stage 4 practitioner and hold them in Stage 1, they will leave.
 They will leave because you will stifle them.
-And on the flip side, if you throw a novice into full delegation until they are ready – you will set them up for failure.
+On the other hand, if you throw a novice into full delegation before they are ready, you will set them up for failure.

-There will be times that something new happens, for example there’s a new piece of machinery to learn how to use.
-In this instance, you might need to retrain someone who is at Stage 4 – bring them back to the beginning – but with their experience, they will learn quickly.
+There will be times when something new happens, such as the need to learn how to operate a new piece of machinery.
+In this instance, you might need to retrain the Stage 4 practitioner – bring them back to the beginning – but with their experience, they will learn quickly.
 Someone who isn’t as experienced may take longer to learn…

 Not everyone is a 4 on everything and not everyone is a 1 on everything.